 Did you know you have more than one FICO score, and lenders can use different FICO scores for different loan types?

-So if all you’re getting is one FICO score, it isn’t worth your time to even look.
-But there’s one place to access ALL of your scores so that you can stay on top of your credit game.
+Most lenders use FICO scores, and different lenders use different ones.
+There’s one place to access ALL of your scores and the other information you need to stay on top of your credit game.
 It’s called myFICO.